Food

-Food at camp is a thing to behold.
-We serve three meals a day to about 250 people per meal – a factory for all its intents and purposes!
-Meals at camp are camper friendly, nutritious and have a decent deal of variety.
-Every day across a session is different, and many meals share in the culture of the community of staff we bring from abroad.
+Food at camp is a top priority for us to get right.
+We serve three meals and two snacks a day to about 250 people – a factory for all its intents and purposes!
+Meals at camp are camper friendly, nutritious, and have a decent deal of variety.
+Every day across a session is different and many meals share in the culture of the community of staff we bring from abroad.
+Every meal begins with a fun Hamotzi opened by the cabin of the day and is closed with a very fun version of the Birkat HaMazon.

 Dining Hall